-Corinne Rodrigues hardly needs an introduction, but I am giving you one anyway.
-In her words, she is “A Mumbai-based blogger, writer, motivator – journeying happily through midlife.”
+Corinne Rodrigues is a Mumbai-based blogger, writer, motivator – journeying happily through midlife.

 Today, she’s here to share the wonderfully inspiring story of Sanam, a girl who has shown immense courage in making her life worth living, against all odds.